Types of Wood Used in Architecture and Construction

 Mahogany

-Mahogany is a hardwood with deep reddish to reddish brown tone.
-It is mostly used for manufacturing furniture such as bed, sofa, table and console.
+Mahogany is a hardwood with a deep reddish to reddish brown tone.
+It is mostly used for manufacturing furniture such as beds, sofas, tables, and consoles.

 Sheesham or Shisham